superscriptjs/superscript/readme.md

     * Date Time Functions
     * Wordnet Functions
   * Reasoning with ConceptNet
-* Chating out of turn
+* From Personal Assistant to best friend
   * "*" command and how it works
   * "*:1" special modifiers for first thing said
 * Working with Topics